How does the dispute process work?

 needs_response.
 When you update the dispute with evidence, we submit that evidence on your behalf, and the status changes to

 under_review.
-At some point after that – usually within 3-4 weeks – the dispute’s status will change to
+Within 60-75 days, the dispute’s status will change to

 lost depending on whether the dispute is resolved in your favor or the cardholder’s favor.